WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/e.md

 ## earlier

 Use *later* to refer to older versions of a product or software.
-Don't use *lower, higher, newer*, and *older* in context of versions.
+Don't use *lower, older, higher,*, and *newer* in context of versions.

 **Examples**
 [warning] **Not recommended:** To use this function, you must have WordPress 4.2 or lower. [/warning]